City Cracks Down on Meditation at Luxury SF Mission Condo

 He said 15-20 showed up at for The Great Silence event.
 According to the Facebook event, 55 people said they did attend.

-Kamdar said he does not use his home as a office space for others, and the city hasn’t produced any evidence to the contrary.
+Kamdar said he does not use his home as an office space for others, and the city hasn’t produced any evidence to the contrary.

 Kamdar says he says that he gets it – the city was probably just checking up on all potential code violations in the wake of a horrific tragedy.

 The city’s next step will be to send a code enforcement team to Kamdar’s condo to investigate the complaint.
-If the violation is confirmed and Kamdar is not cooperative and doesn’t correct the problem, he could be fined $250 a day.
+If the violation is confirmed, and if Kamdar is not cooperative and doesn’t correct the problem, he could be fined $250 a day.

 The city has had problems with Kamdar before.
 In the time since he has lived at the Light House, the city has opened two cases on Kamdar for code violations, including the meditation gathering.